-(Accidental) cellular roaming in Japan was once a traveler’s nightmare, but roaming has become, for some tourists at least, a viable alternative to pocket wifi or travel SIM cards as rates have come down.
+(Accidental) cellular roaming in Japan was once a traveler’s nightmare, but roaming has become, for some visitors at least, a viable alternative to travel SIMs and rental Wi-Fi.

 Suggested Activity